Darioliu28/ada-2025-project-djnpsgroup2025/README.md

 ## Data Setup

-To run the analysis, you must first place the original datasets in the `/data/` directory.
+To run the analysis, you must first place the original datasets in the `/data/` folder.

 The following files are required: